-Observe proper greeting and leave-taking etiquette.
+Observe proper greeting and parting etiquette.
 Always shake hands when you meet an acquaintance.
 It is also acceptable for women to kiss friends (men and women) on the cheek; men shake hands.
-Using titles and addressing people with the "Usted" form is considered polite.
+Using titles and addressing people with "Usted" (in Spanish) is considered polite.